International Conference “Narrative Encounters with Ethnic American Literatures”

 Attesting that the relative “race/ethnicity-blindness” of narrative theory is a severe limitation, scholars such as James Donahue have called for a “critical race narratology” (2017, 3) that addresses this lacuna.
 A range of recent book publications (e.g. Aldama 2005; Donahue 2019; Donahue, Ho, and Morgan 2017; Fetta 2018; Gonzáles 2017; Kim 2013; Moya 2016; Setka 2020; Wyatt and George 2020) demonstrate that a variety of insights can be gained from narratological approaches that open themselves up to issues of race and ethnicity in conjunction with other important identity markers including class, religion, gender, and sexuality.
 And, as Sue Kim has noted, there are shared interests in understanding the ways in which such narratives “operate within larger social structures as well as an investment in the scrutiny of how minds and subjectivity work in and through narratives” (2017, 16).

 How do ethnic American literary texts use narrative form to engage readers in issues related to race and ethnicity?
 What narrative strategies do they employ to interweave these issues with other important identity markers such as class, religion, gender, and sexuality?
 How do they involve readers emotionally in their storyworlds and how do they relate such involvements to the racial politics and history of the United States?
 And how does paying attention to the strategies and formal features of ethnic American literatures change our understanding of narrative theory?
-These are some of the questions we hope to address at this conference.
+These are some of the questions we addressed at this conference.